bartorzech2/qboard/QtScriptBindings/src/readline/README.txt

     }

+If the user taps the EOF sequence (normally Ctrl-D) then undefined is returned, otherwise the entered string (possibly empty) is returned.

 History support:

-Load a history file, creating it if needed:
+Readline can remember what you've typed before.
+To load a history file, creating it if needed, use:

 	bool Readline.history.load(filename)

-Save history file (it is automatically saved when the Readline object is destroyed):
+To save history file (or it is automatically saved when the Readline object is destroyed):

 	bool Readline.history.save(filename)

-Clear the input history:
+To clear the input history:

 	Readline.history.clear()

+There is not (and won't be) any support for more complex features of GNU Readline, like custom tab expansions.
+The reason is simple: the underlying read handler isn't bound specifically to GNU Readline - it can use lesser APIs if GNU Readline isn't available (see Readline.hpp and Readline.cpp for the details).